Rethinking the

 Every year, billions of single-use cups are thrown into landfills — according to a University of British Columbia study, it’s around 52 billion disposable paper coffee cups that are tossed in just a 12-month period.
 Only about 1 in 400 cups is recycled.

-Let’s look at the impact of a single-use cup, starting with its creation.
+Let’s look at the impact of a single-use coffee cup, starting with its creation.
 Another UBC study showed that it takes 9000-12000 kilograms of steam, 960-1000 kWh of electrical power and 50 meters cubed of cooling water to convert one metric ton of raw materials into single-use cups.
 That’s a ton of power required to produce something we discard so casually.

 And that’s a whole other conundrum — discarding these single-use coffee cups.
 The polyethylene layer is difficult to remove from the paper layer, so recycling the cup is a challenge.
 Then, because there’s no federal consistency in North America, each city has its own recycling processes often coupled with outdated procedures, and the cups are commonly not accepted in the blue or red box.